boldandbrad/dotfiles/.github/README.md

 ## 📦 Unpack

-[`unpack.sh`](../unpack.sh) is the main installation script.
-The unpack script explains what it will do, prompts the user before each step, and is idempotent.
+The main installation script is [`unpack.sh`](../unpack.sh).
+It explains what it will do, prompts the user before each step, and is idempotent.
-This means it can be safely run multiple times to keep the system in sync without compounding changes or breaking.

 In brief, unpacking...

 - ✅ Verifies system compatibility
-- 🔄 Checks and prompts for system updates
+- 🔄 Checks for system updates
-- ⬇️ Installs or updates user packages and apps
+- ⬇️ Installs (or updates) packages and apps
-- 🔗 Symlinks user package and app configs
+- 🔗 Symlinks configs
-- ⚙️ Applies user system settings
+- ⚙️ Applies system settings

 > [!WARNING]
 > Before unpacking, review the repo [contents](#contents) and backup any
 > pre-existing configs.

-Manually clone this repo and run [`unpack.sh`](../unpack.sh).
+Clone this repo and run [`unpack.sh`](../unpack.sh).

 ```sh
 git clone https://github.com/boldandbrad/dotfiles.git ~/Dotfiles